aanchal898/From-plants-to-patients/README.md

 # healthy-beans

 ## Description:
 This project explores deep learning techniques for binary image classification on a low-resource dataset.
 Specifically, we utilized the Beans dataset, consisting of images of healthy and unhealthy bean plant leaves, as a proxy for screening rare genetic disorders.
 The insights gained from this task can inform the development of more accessible and cost-effective diagnostic tools.
+Dataset:  https://www.kaggle.com/datasets/csafrit2/plant-leaves-for- image-classification

 ## Components: